 The Day of the Dead festival is one of the weird festivals that share many features with Halloween.
 On this day, family and friends gather to pray and remember their relatives who have passed away.

 Nothing is wrong with praying for our beloved ones who left us.
-However, this qualifies as one of the bizarre festivals around the world because of the beliefs attached to it.
+However, this qualifies as one of the most bizarre festivals worldwide because of the beliefs attached to it.

 By holding the festival, participants believe that the spirits of the dead come to earth once again to eat, drink, and dance with the relatives they left behind.
 These spirits are the honored guests on this day.
-There’s a Day of the Dead tour you can join to see the festival.
+You can join a Day of the Dead tour to see the festival.

-See Related: Best Music Festivals to Attend This Summer
+See Related: Music Festivals to Attend This Summer

 13. Thaipusam – Tamil Nadu